 You can use network acceleration for service interaction between an Anti-DDoS Premium Insurance or Unlimited instance and an Anti-DDoS Premium MCA instance.
-If no attacks occur, service traffic is sent to the IP address of the MCA instance for acceleration.
+If no attacks occur, service traffic is sent to the IP address of the Anti-DDoS Premium MCA instance for acceleration.
 If attacks occur, service traffic is automatically switched to the Anti-DDoS Premium Insurance or Unlimited instance for scrubbing.
-Normal traffic is then forwarded to the origin server.
+Then, normal traffic is forwarded to your origin server.

 - An Anti-DDoS Premium MCA instance is purchased.
 For more information, see Purchase an MCA plan for an Anti-DDoS Premium instance.